A Session Type System for Asynchronous Unreliable Broadcast Communication: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The motivation for this paper comes from the need to sufficiently define a session type framework for systems such as ad-hoc and wireless sensor networks.
+This paper is motivated by the need to to sufficiently define a session type framework for systems such as ad-hoc and wireless sensor networks.
 The basic characteristic of these networks is a lossy stateless communication medium shared among an arbitrary number of agents.

-In this paper we have introduce the asynchronous unreliable broadcast calculus accompanied with a corresponding session type framework.
+To this end, we have introduce the asynchronous unreliable broadcast calculus accompanied with a corresponding session type framework.
 The semantics of the calculus are inspired by the practice of ad-hoc and wireless sensor network and develop the necessary mechanisms to support safe session interaction and recovery.
 Asynchrony is achieved with the use of message buffers.
 The main session communication operations include asynchronous broadcast operation and the asynchronous gather communication pattern in the presence of link failure and message loss.
 Message loss may lead to session endpoints that are not synchronised with the overall protocol.
-In such a case the semantics propose the appropriate mechanisms to achieve autonomous session recovery.
+In such a case the semantics propose the appropriate mechanisms for autonomous session recovery.
 The recovery semantics find sufficient justification from the practice of networks that operate in an unreliable setting.

 Our session type systems ensures safe and sound communication interaction that respects the session types principles.
 A type preservation theorem ensures the soundness of the system, whereas a type safety theorem ensures that the system will never reduce an undesired/error state.
-Finally, a set of progress properties ensure that may session always progress, and, in the case of non-synchronisation, a session can always safely recover.
+Finally, a set of progress properties ensure that sessions may always progress, and, in the case of non-synchronisation, a session can always safely recover.